-Summary of benefits for the Standard Option of Scott and White Health Plan - 2015
+Summary of benefits for the Standard Option of the Scott and White Health Plan - 2016

-Do not rely on this chart alone.
+- Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside.

-- If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.
+On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.

-Standard Option Benefits You Pay Page
+Standard Option Benefits You pay Page

 Medical services provided by physicians:

-Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$45 specialist 26
+Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$45 specialist 23

 Services provided by a hospital:

-• Inpatient \$250 per day/\$750 copay max per admit 39
+• Inpatient \$250 per day/\$750 copay max per admit 31

-• Outpatient \$250 per visit/procedure 40
+Outpatient \$250 per visit/procedure 31

-Emergency benefits: 41
+Emergency benefits:

-• In and out of area \$150 per visit to an emergency room (waived if admitted) 42
+• In-area \$150 per visit to an emergency room (waived if admitted) 42

-Mental health and substance abuse treatment: Physician services - \$20 per visit Inpatient - 10% of charges Outpatient - \$20 per visit 43
+Mental health and substance abuse treatment: Physician services - \$20 per visit Inpatient - 10% of charges Outpatient - \$20 per visit 44

-Prescription drugs:
+Prescription drugs: 47

-• Retail pharmacy or mail order Note: Non-preferred, non-formulary, and specialty drugs are not covered through mail order. \$6 (preferred generics) \$12 (preferred generics) maintenance quantities \$50 (preferred brands) \$100 (preferred brands) maintenance quantities \$100 or 50% (non-preferred and non formulary) whichever is greater (\$250 max) \$250 (preferred specialty drugs) 46
+Retail pharmacy Note: Non-preferred, non-formulary, and specialty drugs are not covered through mail order. \$6 (preferred generics) \$12 (preferred generics) maintenance quantities \$50 (preferred brands) \$100 (preferred brands) maintenance quantities \$100 or 50% (non-preferred and non formulary) whichever is greater (\$250 max) 250 (preferred specialty drugs)

-Dental care:
+Dental care: 49

-Accidental injury benefit only \$45 outpatient 48
+Accidental injury benefit only \$45 outpatient

-Vision care: 0.45 21
+Vision care: 28

-Annual eye refractions \$45 31
+Annual eye refractions \$45

-Special features: • 24 hour nurse line • 24 hour customer service • Appointment Advocates • Free health and wellness programs
+Special features: • 24 hour nurse line 50

+24 hour customer service

+Appointment Advocates

+Free health and wellness programs

-Protection against catastrophic costs (out-of-pocket maximum): \$5,500 per person, \$7,000 per family 21
+Protection against catastrophic costs (out-of-pocket maximum): \$5,500 self, \$7,000 self +1, \$7,000 family 19

-2015 Rate Information for Scott and White Health Plan
+2016 Rate Information for Scott and White Health Plan

 Non-Postal rates apply to most non-Postal employees.
-If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.
+If you are in a special enrollment category, contact the agency that maintains your health benefits enrollment.